lokyoung/my_sinatra/README.md

-##Learning the sinatra framework
+##Learning the sinatra DSL

-There is some little program during learning the micro web framework called sinatra.
+There is some little program during learning the web develop tool called sinatra.